alan-turing-institute/alexa-room-finder/README.md

 * In Alexa, change the Client Authentication Scheme to 'Credentials in request body'.
 It won't work with http basic, so this is crucial.
 * Lastly, in both Alexa and Microsoft, add a privacy policy URL.
 I might or might not keep 'http://tomknowl.es/privacypolicy.html' updated as a place-holder, but you should make your own.

+If you want more specific documentation on how to set up Microsoft Apps, see [my docs on it](./docs/azure-ad-authentication.md).

-### A (skippable) note on endpoints
+### A quick note on endpoints

 If you know a lot about Azure, you might be wondering why our app registration isn't being made in Azure Active Directory, or in the Azure Portal.
-Microsoft is currently in the process of migrating from its V1 Authentication/Token Endpoints to V2.
-The Azure Portal can currently only make apps that use the V1 Endpoints.
-We want to use V2.
+Microsoft is currently in the process of moving from its V1 Authentication/Token Endpoints to V2.
+The Azure Portal can currently only make apps that use the V1 Endpoints..
 Therefore, we have to use the 'Microsoft Application Registration Portal'.
-From here you can also see any 'Azure AD only' (V1) applications, but you can only make so-called 'converged' (V2) applications.
+From here you can also see any 'Azure AD only' (V1) applications, but you can only make so-called 'Converged' (V2) applications.
 The Application Registration Portal actually registers the application in Active Directory, so it has the same fundamental backend.
+See [my docs](./docs/azure-ad-authentication.md) for more details, or if you want to use V1 for anything.

 On a similar but unrelated note, you also have two available APIs for accessing Office 365: Microsoft Graph, and the Outlook REST V2 API.
-We're using Graph, but it's fairly easy to migrate this over to Outlook if you want; I have tested this.
-Just make sure you modify all scopes/permissions, and update `lambda/requesters.js` to GET/POST to the right place.
+We're using Microsoft Graph, but it's fairly easy to migrate this over to Outlook if you want; I have tested this.
+Just make sure you modify all scopes/permissions, and update [lambda/requesters.js](./lambda/requesters.js) to GET/POST to the right place.

 ## Calendar sharing

-The `Calendars.ReadWrite.Shared` scope, although currently provided as part of the Graph API, is broken.
-[This StackOverflow question](http://stackoverflow.com/questions/42761308/errors-accessing-shared-room-calendars-through-microsoft-graph-api) roughly explains and confirms the issue, as of 14/02/17.
-In order to bypass the use of this scope, we therefore require some fairly specific calendar sharing, so we only require our authenticated account's list of calendars.
-To do this, open any account **that is a delegate to and has full access to** the Room Calendars you want to use; if you're doing this for a company, you might have to get an Office 365 Admin to set this up for you.
-On this account, click open another mailbox under your profile picture, then type in the email address of the Room Calendar you want to use.
+Normally we'd need the `Calendars.ReadWrite.Shared` scope to access the organisation's room calendars through the Graph API.
+And although this is currently provided as part of the Graph API, it is sadly broken.
+This was confirmed by a Microsoft Developer on 14/03/2017, so ignore stuff from before this point.
+In order to bypass the use of this scope, we require some really specific calendar sharing; the goal of this sharing is to only require our authenticated account's list of calendars, rather than the organisation's shared calendars.
+This means we can use the `Calendars.ReadWrite` scope instead.

+To do this sharing, open any account **that is a delegate to and has full access to** the Room Calendars you want to use; if you're doing this for a company, you might have to get an Office 365 Admin to set this up for you.
+On this account, click 'Open another mailbox' in the profile picture dropdown menu, then type in the email address of the Room Calendar you want to use.

 <img src="https://cloud.githubusercontent.com/assets/20475469/23951361/c46710e2-0985-11e7-91f6-69d83fadd127.png" width="300" alt="Calendar Sharing">